Stain Fighting Tips for Curtains and Drapes

 A forgotten milk spill can leave a smell that is very difficult to remove.
 Dab fresh stains with a sponge and warm water, then apply a carpet cleaner.

 Immediately scrape away any residue.
 Blot the stain with a few drops of white vinegar; let the vinegar sit for a few minutes, then blot with cold water to rinse.

 Blot with a white towel dipped in rubbing alcohol.
 Apply a carpet cleaner to any remaining spot.

 Wipe or scrape away any excess paint.
 Mix a teaspoon of mild laundry detergent with warm water and blot.
 Rinse by blotting the spot with clean water.
-If any discolouration remain, apply a carpet cleaner.
+If any discoloration remain, apply a carpet cleaner.
 If the paint has dried, try treating it with a water-soluble paint or varnish remover.

 Surprisingly, try a pencil eraser, blow off residue, repeat as required.

 For fresh stains on textiles, sponge with warm water.
-If there is still discolouration, cover the damp spot with talcum powder, let it sit for a few minutes, then brush away using a soft cloth.
+If there is still discoloration, cover the damp spot with talcum powder, let it sit for a few minutes, then brush away using a soft cloth.